 The next day, though, the Arnolds reached out to John Keith, a family friend, and attorney, for advice.
 Fearing that her disappearance would become a media spectacle and a source of shame for the family, the Arnolds didn’t report their daughter’s disappearance until six weeks after the last time she was seen alive.

 But no matter how hard they wanted to keep her disappearance a secret, the truth eventually came out.

-The Bizarre Investigation Into The Disappearance Of Dorothy Arnold
+The Investigation Into Her Disappearance